-A 10-carat diamond ring typically costs between $10,000 and $6.5 million, depending overwhelmingly on cut quality, colour and clarity rather than carat weight alone.
-Across Legacy’s current collection of 657 rings in the 10 to 14.99 carat range, the median price is $495,000.
+A 10 carat diamond ring costs between roughly $125,000 and $6.5 million within Legacy’s current collection, with a median of $495,000 among the single-stone rings held between ten and eleven carats.
+The spread is set overwhelmingly by cut quality, colour and clarity rather than carat weight alone.
 At this weight, the stone itself is no longer the variable that separates buyers — the grading report is.

 Why the range is so wide at ten carats

 Below three carats, diamonds of similar weight tend to cluster in price because supply is deep and grading differences are proportionally small in dollar terms.
 At ten carats, supply thins sharply, and a single grade of colour or clarity can move the price by six figures.
-A $9,999 stone at this size is almost always an included, lower-colour diamond bought for size rather than fire.
-A $6.5 million stone is a D-flawless or fancy-colour rarity where every 4C sits at the top of its scale.
-The 657 rings in Legacy’s 10–14.99 carat band span exactly that distance, and the $495,000 median sits closer to the upper-middle of the market: a well-cut, eye-clean stone in a strong colour range rather than a compromise piece.
+The band opens near $125,000 with fancy-colour stones — fancy yellow and champagne diamonds whose pricing follows a different curve to colourless goods — and closes at $6.5 million with a fancy pink pear where every 4C sits at the top of its scale.
+The single-stone rings in Legacy’s ten-carat band span exactly that distance, and the $495,000 median sits closer to the upper-middle of the market: a well-cut, eye-clean stone in a strong colour range rather than a compromise piece.

 What actually moves the price at this weight